MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Outlook-add-in/MyA-Add-in-Email-read-stats.md

 #### Requirement: qualifying messages

 Read statistics are shown only for _qualifying messages_.
 A qualifying message is an email message that is sent to five or more qualifying recipients.
-A qualifying recipient is a person who is in the same company as the sender, has a cloud mailbox, and has not opted out of Insights.
+A qualifying recipient is a person who is in the same company as the sender and has a cloud mailbox.
+Distribution lists are expanded before counting qualifying recipients.

 #### Exceptions to qualifying messages

 Insights does not report about email messages in the following categories:

  * Email that was sent from a shared mailbox
- * Email that was sent to a mailbox that was configured for email forwarding.
-(Recipients of forwarded email are not included in the count of qualifying recipients.)
  * Email that was sent more than 14 days ago.
  * Email in which the total number of recipients (the sum of all of the recipients in the To:, Cc:, and Bcc: fields) is less than five.
+ * Emails sent to modern groups.
+(If users are following the modern group, they are included in the count.)

 #### Open rate